 - This ends the 'mail down-time' as mail will now successfully flow to the users again in the new tenancy.

 It's now time to add which users you'd like to migrate.

 Unfortunately when migrating mail from Consumer Outlook you will not be able to use the Get Users button from the actions menu.
 You can manually import users via a CSV file using the Import Users option or simply add them individually via the plus icon .

 At this point you can choose what to migrate for each user, when migrating from Consumer Outlook you can migrate

 Enter your user's full email address within the Export Name field.
 If you have already created your GSuite users then you will just need to enter their username.
-If you would like CloudMigrator to automatically create your users make sure you also enter your user's given and family names as well as a strong password.

 You must enter your users' passwords in the Password field.